szymon-rd/kappaDI/README.md

 @Service
 // You can create qualifiers to allow resolving services with the same type
 @Qualified(qualifier = "hotPlate")
-public static class HotPlateHeater implements Heater {
+public class HotPlateHeater implements Heater {

     public void heat() {
         System.out.println("Heating with a hot plate...");